aspose-imaging/Aspose.Imaging-for-.NET/Demos/README.md

  1. Clone the repository
  2. Open the solution file in the latest version of Microsoft Visual Studio.
- 3. Set Default as start page
+ 3. Set Default as start page (in the project properties set start url)
  4. Build the solution